View the current data on COVID-19 and track how the virus is spreading near your location, in your city, country or all over the world

 |Region||Confirmed cases||Deaths||Cases/100k pop.|

 The figures of coronavirus cases in the U.S. still remain high.
-COVID-19 pandemic keeps all people on alert in Wales and today, the virus still spreads across Hampden County.
-Its population density is informed to be 751 people per mi2 (290 people per km2) so the risk of infection is below average.
-As for the state, the Massachusetts officials noted about 127K confirmed cases, an increase of 599 cases from yesterday.
+Coronavirus keeps all people on alert in Wales and today, the invisible enemy still covers the territory of Hampden County.
+Its population density is considered to be 751 people per mi2 (290 people per km2) so the risk of being infected is below average.

-These numbers don’t give the whole picture because many cases — including mild or asymptomatic infections — have not been diagnosed.
+These figures don’t give the whole picture because many cases — including mild or asymptomatic infections — have not been diagnosed.
 Our aim is to stay inside and take care of ourselves.
-You should not forget about protection measures and the symptoms of coronavirus.How to protect yourself from coronavirus?
+You should be aware of protection measures and the symptoms of coronavirus.How to protect yourself from coronavirus?
 What are coronavirus symptoms?